nfagerlund/ghastbook-sqlx/README.md

 - `db setup` creates AND runs migrations
 - `migrate run` runs migrations
 - `migrate add NAME` makes a new sql migration file
+    - OH!!
+Specify `-r` to make reversible migrations!!! neat.
+But, I guess you have to specify that when creating the FIRSt migration.
+Hmmm.
 - `migrate info` lists em
 - `migrate revert` ...I guess creates a new inverse migration?
 Or, what? huh.